Table of Contents

 The problem is that pinning manually every single day gets old fast.
 Life gets in the way.
 You miss a day, then two, then suddenly it’s been two weeks and your momentum is gone.

-This is where scheduling comes in.
-You batch your pin creation in one sitting, set them to go out over the coming days, and Pinterest gets its daily content without you having to think about it.
+That’s where scheduling comes in.
+You batch your pin creation in one sitting, set the pins to go out over the coming days, and Pinterest gets its daily content without you having to think about it.

 This guide covers how to schedule Pinterest pins, which tools are worth using, and how to build a routine that keeps your account active without eating your week.